EU Deforestation Regulation (EUDR): What businesses need to do now (Updated Mar 2026)

 (b) produced in accordance with the laws of the country of origin.

 In addition, each in-scope product must be covered by a Due Diligence Statement (DDS) attesting to compliance.
-These requirements apply to any company (whether EU-based or not) that sells the regulated commodities in the EU or ships them out of the EU.
+These requirements apply to all operators and traders dealing in the relevant commodities and products, whether they are based in the EU or outside it (as long as they place goods on the EU market).

 What does "deforestation-free" mean?